Drakengard 3: Reception

 In contrast to previous titles in the series, the gameplay received praise.
-Dengeki praised the redesigned battle system, citing the ability to switch weapons instantly as its best feature.
-Famitsu was also positive, despite it not having many distinguishing features to separate it from other video games in the genre.
+Famitsu was again positive, despite it not having many distinguishing features to separate it from other video games in the genre.
 Sullivan praised the ground aspect of gameplay, especially Zero's Intoner Mode, but criticized the dragon gameplay as awkward and exacerbated by the poor control layout.
 Cunningham said that the combat will "keep [players] on [their] toes", praising the balance between character and enemy power and the weapon switching ability, but being more mixed about the dragon gameplay.
 Carter called the action gameplay his "favorite part", referring to it as a faster and smoother version of combat from the Dynasty Warriors series, while Kemps found it generally satisfactory despite its simplicity, while citing the dragon sections as "a welcome, if not always particularly well-designed, break from stabbing troops directly."
 Wallace was positive about many aspects of the system, but stated that it got bogged down by the level design and predictable enemy movements.
 Schilling enjoyed the ground-based gameplay despite its simplicity, comparing it to "a cross between [DmC: Devil May Cry] and Dynasty Warriors", but cited the dragon gameplay as far less enjoyable.
 Poor AI for Zero's companions and dragon drew criticism.

 The graphics and level design were generally criticized.
 Cunningham called the environments "very bland" when compared to the narrative, while Wallace generally criticized the in-game level and character design, though cited the cinematic cutscenes as an improvement.
 In contrast, Carter praised the character design and called the other visuals "absolutely beautiful".
 Sullivan was generally negative, citing the level design and narrow color palette as part of her critique, and comparing the graphics to a game from the PlayStation 2 era.
 Schilling generally faulted the game for its textures, graphics and character design, despite noting the developers' attempts to lampoon gaming conventions.
 Technical issues such as frequent frame rate drops, an erratic camera and screen tearing were cited as general faults with the game.

+Sales

+During its first week on sale in Japan, Drakengard 3 sold 114,024 copies, coming fourth in Japanese sale charts and reached 125,500 units by the end of the year.
+Total physical sales in Japan as of May 2014 have reached 150,866 units.
+It reached 79th place on Famitsu's list of 100 best-selling titles of the year, while it reached 62nd place Dengeki Online's list.